Árdal, P.S. (1966) Passion and Value in Hume’s ‘Treatise’, Edinburgh: Edinburgh University Press.

 Jones, P. (1982) Hume’s Sentiments: Their Ciceronian and French Context, Edinburgh: Edinburgh University Press.

-Lecaldano, E. (1991) Hume e la nascita dell’etica contemporanea (Hume and the Origin of Modern Ethics), Biblioteca di cultura moderna, Laterza.
+Lecaldano, E. (1991) Hume e la nascita dell’etica contemporanea (Hume and the Origin of Modern Ethics), Laterza.

 Livingston, D. (1984) Hume’s Philosophy of Common Life, Chicago, IL: University of Chicago Press.

-(Emphasizes the importance of Hume’s History for understanding the narrative structure of thought.)
+(Emphasizes the importance of Hume’s treatment of time, and the ‘narrative structure’ of thought.)

 Mackie, J. (1980) Hume’s Moral Theory, London: Routledge & Kegan Paul.

-Malherbe, M. (1976) La Philosophie Empiriste de David Hume (The Empiricist Philosophy of David Hume), Paris: Librairie philosophique J. Vrin.
+Malherbe, M. (1976) La Philosophie Empiriste de David Hume (The Empiricist Philosophy of David Hume), Paris.

 Mossner, E.C.
 (1954) The Life of David Hume, Oxford: Clarendon Press.